ChemRacer/DDQC_Demo/ddccsd.md

 H-1e contribution to the orbital energy
 J-Coulombic contribution to orbital energy
 K-Exchange contribution to orbital energy
-Placement:
-occ or virt, you get this..
+Placement: occ or virt
-Number:
-is it electron one or two from the two electron excitation
+Number: is it electron one or two from the two electron excitation

 Jia1- coulomb integral between orbital occ1 and vir1